 First Zero Waste Market in MN

 In 2009, Mill City Farmers Market (MCFM) became the first Zero Waste Farmers Market in Minnesota!
-MCFM is proud to be a Zero Waste Market, where all the “waste” generated at the market from food sales, samples and events is composted or recycled.
-By composting and recycling market waste, MCFM reduces waste by diverting compostable materials from the landfill, thereby reducing greenhouse gas emissions and pollution.
-This program allows MCFM to minimize our carbon footprint, and strengthen our commitment to sustainability.
+MCFM is proud to be a Zero Waste Market, where “waste” generated at the market from food sales, samples and events is composted or recycled.
+By composting and recycling market waste, MCFM diverts nearly 4,000lb of waste from the landfill annually, reducing greenhouse gas emissions and pollution.
+This program allows MCFM to minimize our carbon footprint and strengthen our commitment to sustainability.

-Zero Waste Review
+Zero Waste Volunteer Description